 Undergraduate courses include Old English language and literature, Chaucer, medieval women writers, historiography, modern medievalisms, and critical theory.
-Recent graduate seminars have focused on history, literature, and state formation in early medieval England; on Beowulf, the poem and its critical contexts; and on forms of alterity in the Middle Ages; and on the poems of the Junius Manuscript.
+Recent graduate seminars have focused on history, literature, and state formation in early medieval England; on Beowulf, the poem and its critical contexts; on forms of alterity in the Middle Ages; and on the poems of the Junius Manuscript.

 Old and Middle English literature; theories of historiography and nationalism; linguistics and philology; new materialisms and body studies